eduardoschlichting/ChatApp/README.md

 <img alt="Chat App" src="./src/assets/images/chat_app.gif">

-This was a very simple build for learning purposes and can - and will - be expanded in the future.
+This was a very simple build for learning purposes but can - and will - be expanded in the future.
 Some of the next features that can be added

 - Rooms
 - Private messaging